 7. Sell your own services

 Selling your time, skills, and expertise as a service aligns quite closely with selling online courses.
-However, when it comes to selling your services, there is one major difference from selling courses: you work either one-on-one or in a small group with a client to provide help or individualized deliverables.
+However, when it comes to selling your services, there's a major difference compared to selling courses: you work either one-on-one or in a small group with a client to provide individualized support or deliverables.

-The common theme though is that you once again find a clear skill you already have and use it to make money blogging.
+The common theme, however, is that you once again find a clear skill that you already possess and use it to make money by blogging.

-The services you can sell (among many other ways to make money online) include things like:
+The services you can sell (among many other ways to make money online) include things such as:

-As services are often provided on a more one-to-one basis and involve working closely with one client at a time, this means it will not scale in the same way as affiliate revenue or course sales.
+Because services are often provided on a more individual basis and involve working closely with one client at a time, this means that it will not evolve in the same way as affiliate income or course sales.

 However, it can still be very lucrative if you charge premium rates to established customers, which is worth it.